Master’s in Public Health Online

 - Apply systems thinking to complex public health issues

 Acceptance decisions are made on a rolling basis for a Fall term start.
-You can apply at any time online and receive a decision quickly.
+You can apply at any time online and receive a timely decision.
 Our admissions counselors can assist you with financial options.

 The following are required for admission: